 Here's how to spend less time waiting in that long TRS rebate line, and more time in the airport lounge!

 New to TRS refunds?
-Read first: How to claim the TRS airport refund on Australian GST
+Read first: Your guide to Australia’s GST Refund Scheme (TRS)

 1. Learn the rules and know what you can claim